oncoursesystems/kami-sdk/README.md

 ## Setup

 ### Initializing
-To use Kami, import the namespace and include the .UseKami() method when initializing the host builder (typically found in the Program.cs file)
+To use Kami, import the namespace and include the .AddKami() method when initializing the host builder (typically found in the Program.cs file)

 ```csharp